snipsnipsnip/ghostbird/README.md

 * I'd say yes, but save your work frequently since it may contain bugs and eat your email.
 * This add-on does not collect any personal data and can only connect to localhost.
 Attempts to send any data to external servers are blocked by Thunderbird's security model.
-* You can look inside the released `.xpi` files (which are just zip files) to verify that it matches the build from the source code.
+* You can look inside the released `.xpi` files (which are just zip files) to verify that they match the build from the source code.
-* As for trustworthiness, the safest option is to wait until it is published on AMO, as that indicates it has passed Mozilla's review process.
+* As for trustworthiness, the safest option is to wait until it reaches 1.0.0, as that indicates it has passed Mozilla's manual review.

 ### Why not just fork the original GhostText add-on, or contribute to it?